-No one can deny the reality of death, yet our lives often reflect indifference to its presence and its consequences.
+No one can deny the reality of death—yet our lives often reflect indifference to its presence and consequences.
 Knowing that our bodies will ultimately fail, how do we face our own mortality?
-Heeding Paul’s words in 2 Corinthians 5:1-10, Alistair Begg gives listeners Biblical instruction for the practical implications of death.
-Death is an enemy to be faced, but the battle has already been won.
+Heeding Paul’s words in 2 Corinthians 5:1–10, Alistair Begg gives listeners biblical instruction for death’s practical implications.
+While death is an enemy to be faced, the battle has already been won.
 Despite a temporary and transitory body, the follower of Christ can walk with confidence and assurance of the future.

 1For we know that if the tent that is our earthly home is destroyed, we have a building from God, a house not made with hands, eternal in the heavens.
 2For in this tent we groan, longing to put on our heavenly dwelling, 3if indeed by putting it on1 we may not be found naked.
 4For while we are still in this tent, we groan, being burdened—not that we would be unclothed, but that we would be further clothed, so that what is mortal may be swallowed up by life.
 5He who has prepared us for this very thing is God, who has given us the Spirit as a guarantee.